 - Storage usage is calculated by taking the average of your total storage usage in the current billing cycle.
 For example, if your storage limit is 500TB, you will be charged for extra on-demand storage only if the average of your total storage for the month exceeds 500TB at the end of your billing cycle, or if there is an excessive spike in usage (see the next bullet item).

-- Storage usage can exceed between 2 times to 5 times the daily maximum (depending on account size).
-For example, a paid 500GB account might spike up to 1.5TB or more.
+- Storage usage can exceed between 4 times to 10 times the daily maximum (depending on account size).
 Even if the cap is exceeded, log data is kept safely at the Collector level until quota is made available, at which time the data is ingested.

 - Ingestion rate is calculated by taking the average of your daily ingestion rate in the current billing cycle.
 For example, if your contracted daily ingestion rate is 100GB, you will be charged for on-demand usage only if average daily ingestion is more than 100GB at the end of your billing cycle.